 A Person may not sleep in the Unit.

-An operational toilet and lavatory shall be available for use or a sanitary onsite portable unit provided.
+A Person shall have access to an onsite operational toilet and lavatory or a sanitary onsite portable unit if on the premises more than two hours.

-The Department shall be allowed access to the Unit, if anyone is on the premises, to determine if compliance with the Department order is being met.
+Department Access.
+The Department shall be allowed access to the Unit, if anyone is on the premises, to determine compliance with the Department Standard.

-A Unit Closed to Occupancy does not:

-exclude the Owner, Tenant, or their agents, from entering lawfully in order to:

-remediate violations of the Davis County Board of Health Housing Regulation;

-remove personal items;

-negate rights the Tenant has to privacy or advance notice before the Owner may enter the Unit.

 Enforcement

-It is unlawful for any person to interfere with the Department in the performance of its duties.
+It is unlawful for any person not to comply with this regulation or to interfere with the Department in the performance of its duties.

 Notice of Violation.
 A notice of violation may be issued for any violation of this regulation.
 If the Person responsible cannot be determined, the Owner of the property will be held responsible.